MakeSchool/CCAnimatedSprite/README.md

-##### Note: This is a cocos2d 3.0 class and demo project.
-It is not compatible with cococ2d 2.x.
+##### Note: This is the Kobold2D 2.x version.
+The cocos 2d 3.0 version lives on branch 'master'

 # CCAnimatedSprite